How and when to file your taxes

 - It can help you with your immigration case.
 For example, filing your taxes can serve as proof of the years that you have lived in the U.S., which can be very important for an immigration case.

 - The process is safe.
 In general, all of the information that you provide when you file your taxes is confidential and will not be shared with other agencies or individuals.
-Neither the police nor immigration agencies will investigate you for filing your taxes.
+The police and the immigration agencies will not investigate you for filing your taxes.

-If you need help filing your taxes, you can find places that can help you prepare your taxes for free here.
-All you need to do is enter your zip code to find places close to where you live.
-Also, you can call this free hotline for updated information about tax preparation help centers in your area: 1-800-906-9887.
+If you need help filing your taxes, you can find places to help you for free.
+You can enter your zip code on this website to find places close to where you live.
+Or you can call this free hotline: 1-800-906-9887.